orstavik/JoiEvents/docs/6_TouchGestures/Problem6_TapDance.md

 However, this doesn't work either.
 In Chrome, event listeners on `touchstart` and `touchmove` are "passive by default".
 "Passive wtf?!" you might ask.
-"passive event listeners" is webspeak for "event listeners that disable `.preventDefault()`".
+"Passive event listeners" is webspeak for "event listeners that disable `.preventDefault()`".
 "But *why* passive wtf?" you might ask again.
-I will explain below.
+That is a long story, so I will explain it in a [separate chapter](Problem7_WebDemocracy).

 In any case, forth step is to place the left foot forward but *on the right side* of the right foot, crossing your legs.